 - Driver runs a red light or stop sign

 In some cases, your lawyer may advise you to file suit against the city and/or their engineers because of a poor street layout, missing stop signs, or the failure to fix broken traffic lights.
-Pedestrians may also be at fault for accidents—jaywalking may create unavoidable accidents, and depending on the specific details of the case, a judge may find the pedestrian at fault for the accident.
+Pedestrians may also be at fault for accidents.
+For example, jaywalking may create unavoidable accidents, and depending on the specific details of the case, a judge may find the pedestrian at fault in this scenario.

 Recoverable Damages in Boca Raton Pedestrian Accidents

-Florida law states that victims who have been injured in a pedestrian accident may be compensated for damages for multiple expenses that are directly related to their injury, including:
+Florida law states that victims injured in a pedestrian accident may be compensated for damages directly related to their injury, including:

 - Ambulance rides and emergency services